-355 eyclone core is consistent with a slow-down of the flow due to these orographic IGWs.
-Second, IGWs might have contributed to the erosion of the cold front while they passed observe ubiquitous gravity wave patterns over and in the lee of the Scandes.
-We will examine the potential role of these waves for both the rapid decay of the warm and cold fronts over the Scandes - The cross-frontal length seale is comparable to the wave length, such that interactions are plausible.
-To underpin these more tentative results, and generalise them beyond the case study presented here, we require a more systematic assessment of the 360 role of IGWs for front-orography interactions and the emergence of the anomalous mass flux along the Norwegian coast line in a follow-up study.
+Besides these questions, we observe ubiquitous gravity wave patterns over and in the lee of the Scandes.
+We will examine the potential role of these waves for both the rapid decay of the warm and cold fronts over the Scandes and the emergence of the anomalous mass flux along the Norwegian coastline in a follow-up study.